alphankck/alphankck/README.md

 - 👋 Hi, I’m @alphankck
 - 👀 I’m interested in ...
 Gaming,Programming
 - 🌱 I’m currently learning ...
-CSS, JavaScript, HTML
+CSS, JavaScript, HTML, JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...